spencerlepine/portfolio/content/portfolio/woofer/woofer.md

 Checkout the app demo [YouTube video](https://youtu.be/aiJhCoZRc78).

 ## 📝 Project Documentation
 Check out the Woofer [Wiki](https://github.com/spencerlepine/woofer/wiki) to view all project documentation.
-You can find the Whitepaper, API documenation, diagrams, and more.
+You can find the Whitepaper, API documentation, diagrams, and more.

 ## 🎯 Overview
 - Designed a MongoDB Atlas NoSQL database managing user profile records, zip code groups, and yes/no match records